Aaron Naughton

 Aaron Naughton (born 30 November 1999) is a professional Australian rules footballer playing for the Western Bulldogs in the Australian Football League (AFL).
-Standing at 195 cm, Naughton is considered a key-position player who is renowned for his strong marking skills and can play both in defence and attack.
+Standing at 195cm, Naughton is a key position player who is renowned for his strong marking skills and can play both in defence and attack.

-He is known by his Western Bulldogs fans as the AstroNaught due to his surname and for his large leaps to grasp outstanding high-flying marks.
+He is known by Bulldogs fans as the "AstroNaught" due to his surname and for his large leaps to grasp outstanding high-flying marks.